ixkaito/account-kiteretz/wp/wp-content/plugins/siteguard/readme.txt

 [Japanese Page](http://www.jp-secure.com/cont/products/siteguard_wp_plugin/faq.html)

 == Changelog ==
+= 1.3.2 =
+* Fix bug that fatal error occurs when fails to send mail = 1.3.1 =
-= 1.3.0 =
+* Fix conflicts with other plugins in a session related = 1.3.0 =
 * Add the "Disable XMLRPC" feature
 * In the Login History, add display the login type that indicates whether via login page or xmlrpc